MalkaGit/2026Ai/README.md

 ## Architecture

--The agent answers questions about a single casino property using only local knowledge.
+-The agent answers questions about a single casino property using only local knowledge (src\knowledge\property.md).

 -AI agent built using **LangGraph**.